Hasbro’s Photo Real Technology

 The launch of this website is the realization of a dream that I have had for several years.
 I began my creative journey in 2011 with a simple fan fiction story, which evolved into a short novel.

-Four years later, I began recording toy reviews on YouTube, with nothing more than a cheap smartphone stacked on some books on my desk.
+Four years later, I began recording toy reviews on YouTube, with nothing more than a cheap smartphone stacked on top of some books on my desk.

 The following year, I continued to expand my interests by customizing Star Wars toys, and discovered talents that I never knew existed.

-In the summer of 2016 I was invited to serve as contributing columnist for Outer Rim News, a third party Star Wars news site, and I did so until January 2019.
+In the summer of 2016 I was invited to serve as contributing columnist for Outer Rim News, a third party Star Wars news site, which I was allowed to serve until January 2019.

 Through years of disappointment, failures, and heartache, my pain has become the power of my passion, which I am very proud of.